Green-Software-Foundation/if-unofficial-plugins/src/lib/teads-curve/README.md

 This method implements the spline curve approximation using `typescript-cubic-spline`.
 It is not possible to customize the spline behaviour as of now.

-Resulting values are an approximation / estimation based on the testing done by Teads' Engineering Team.
+Resulting values are an estimate based on the testing done by Teads' Engineering Team.
 Further information can be found in the following links.

 1. [TEADS Engineering: Building An AWS EC2 Carbon Emissions Dataset](https://medium.com/teads-engineering/building-an-aws-ec2-carbon-emissions-dataset-3f0fd76c98ac)
 2. [TEADS Engineering: Estimating AWS EC2 Instances Power Consumption](https://medium.com/teads-engineering/estimating-aws-ec2-instances-power-consumption-c9745e347959)